How Alcohol Affects the Brain: Now and Later

 Focus on a balanced diet rich in antioxidants, omega-3 fatty acids, and vitamins—think leafy greens, berries, nuts, and fish.
 Regular exercise is also fantastic for your brain, as it increases blood flow and supports the growth of new brain cells.
 Prioritize getting consistent, quality sleep, which is when your brain does most of its repair work.
 Finally, find healthy ways to manage stress, like meditation or spending time in nature.

-Set Clear Goals and Track Your Progress
+How to Set Goals and See Your Progress

 Vague intentions like “I’ll drink less” can be hard to stick to.
 Instead, set specific, achievable goals.
 Maybe it’s having two alcohol-free days this week or sticking to a certain budget for drinks.
 These concrete targets give you something clear to work toward and make it easier to measure your success.